learn-co-curriculum/hs-git-environment-setup/README.md

 A .gitignore file basically tells Github to not keep track of certain files.

 * Make sure you are in the home directory.
-You should see this `~`.
+You should see this `~` in your command line.

 * Enter `touch .gitconfig` then `open .gitconfig`